gremlincache/fr-coliseum-tracker/README.md

 ## Updating Items

 - Users will automatically get the updated item list the next time Tampermonkey refreshes the script from GitHub.
+Make sure that "Externals" update interval in your Tampermonkey settings is set to anything other than "Never" to actually get these updates!
 Hopefully I get around to actually keeping it updaded lmao.

 ## Feedback and issues